kristofix/SoccerMatchPredictor/README.md

 To run the main script, execute: python main.py

 Project is still in development.
-Next step will be:
+Next steps will be:

 -add custom loss function